Fisheries Branch Research Permitting

 Freshwater Importation Permits

-Valid for mulitple shipments from one supplier under the same conditions where the risk of introducing diseases, parasites, or undesirable species with the imported animals is very low
+Long-term Importation Permit Valid for multiple shipments from one supplier under the same conditions where the risk of introducing diseases, parasites, or undesirable species with the imported animals is very low One year

 Fee Schedule